jeroenvisser101/LeakyBucket/README.md

 // Get the drops/second that the bucket leaks
 $leakPerSecond = $bucket->getLeak();

-// Get the last timestamp from when the bucket was updated:
+// Get the last timestamp from when the bucket was updated
 $timestamp = $bucket->getLastTimestamp()

 // Update the bucket with the leaked drops